omaraflak/omaraflak.github.io/markdown/entropy.md

 A natural question is: ***on average***, what is the information gained for observing an event from that random experiment?
 We are asking the same question as before, but of course since each outcome has a different probability, and since the information depends on the probability, the result will change for different outcomes.
 Therefore we ask about the ***average*** outcome.

-One way is to sum the information gained by each event ***weighted*** by the probability of realisation.
+One way is to sum the information gained by each event ***weighted*** by the probability of realization.

 ```latex
 \begin{align*}